Test before you invest: Proven market validation strategies to guarantee product-market fit

 Malte Scholz, Head of Product and CEO at airfocus

 To look at it a different way, market validation research also helps you to create a better product by more accurately fulfilling users’ pain points.
-During the market validation process, you’ll gain an understanding of your users’ needs and pains.
+During the market validation process, you’ll gain an understanding of your users’ needs and pains through qualitative and quantitative data analysis.
 These insights will inform a product team on what products or features will best bring value to users.

 The reality of developing new products is that it costs money.
 By undertaking a market validation process, the viability of the product’s success can be more accurately determined.
 This makes investment in its development far easier to acquire and to justify in the eyes of stakeholders.

-A team within an existing company will have to justify the cost of the new product before it’s given a green light from the company’s management.
+A team within an existing company will have to justify the cost of the new product before it’s given the green light by the company’s management.

 Even a solo entrepreneur creating a product on their own will have bills to pay and limited hours in a day.
 So before they invest their time into building the product, market validation can assure them of their product’s viability for success—or it can help them avoid spending months on a product unlikely to succeed.